opsteady/opsteady/docs/adr/0020-foundation-azure.md

 The foundation layer is the first layer in creating a platform.
 It contains resources that are considered foundational and are not changing.
 Some examples are a resource group, VNET, and subnets, etc...

 We are going to expose the Azure Key Vault endpoint on the Internet while we are building up the platform.
 Putting the endpoint on a private network complicates the CI/CD setup and overall management of the platform.
 We understand that this is a risk but we accept this risk for now.
-Once the Opsteady platform matures, and we move towards onboarding of customers, we will put the Azure Key Vault on a private network with gated access controls (proxy) in place.
+Once the Opsteady platform matures, and we move towards onboarding of users, we will put the Azure Key Vault on a private network with gated access controls (proxy) in place.
 The exact setup for this still needs to be determined.

 Currently, we are using the management service principle for CI/CD purposes to gather information and change data in the management subscription, like the DNS.
 This needs to be replaced with a dedicated service principle with the least privilege access necessary.